DavidMacDonald11/phasmophobia_auto_run_script/README.md

 If you know how AutoHotkey works, you can change the script to suit your needs.

+# How to Change Keys Used
+There are two keys you can change:
+- The key you hold to walk (Default: `Shift`)
+    * This key will be passed to the game, so if it is bound to something, it will trigger when you press the key.
+- The key the game uses to run (Default: `\`)
+    * This key is directly sent to the game, so it must be unique.
+I chose `\` since I'm never going to use that key for anything in game.

+1. Go to the [Auto Hotkey docs](https://www.autohotkey.com/docs/KeyList.htm) and find the name of the key you want.
+    * If it's a basic key like a letter, it'll probably be just the letter.

+### To Change the Key You Hold
+2. On line **7** of the `.ahk` file, replace `Shift` with the key you want.
+    * The `~` syntax is necessary so that the key will be passed through so line 10 can read it to check its state.
+    * The `*` syntax is necessary because, without it, this would only trigger if the *only* key you are pressing is the walk key; it wouldn't work at all.
+    * The `::` syntax tells the script to listen for the preceding key to be pressed.
+3. On line **10** of the `.ahk` file, replace `Shift` with the key you want.
+    * This line checks whether the walk key is begin held down.
+If it is, it does nothing.
+Once you let go, it tells the game you're holding down the run key.

+### To Change the Key The Game Sees
+2. On line **9** of the `.ahk` file, replace `\` with the key you want.
+    * This line stops running because the walk key was pressed.
+The following line keeps the player walking until the walk key is let go of.
+3. On line **12** of the `.ahk` file, replace `\` with the key you want.
+    * This line makes it so once you let go of the walk key, you will be running.
+4. Open Phasmophobia and change your run keybinding to the key you used on lines 9 and 12.

+### **Then, for Either Case**

+- Recompile and run the script.
+You'll see a warning about replacing a running script but you can dismiss that.
+    * If you didn't move the files, it should still run automatically at startup if you set that up prior.
+    * If you see a syntax error, you did something wrong.
+There's a lot of options so good luck searching.
+Worst case, you can always redownload the file from Github, replace it, and recompile it.

 # Liability
 I do not take any responsability for you dying in game due to the script acting as expected, nor for the script acting unexpected.
 Always know you can hold `\` (or whatever key you rebound it to) to run if the script breaks.